verrazzano/docs/content/en/docs/releasenotes/_index.md

 Fixes:

-- Fixed Keycloak issue creating incorrect verrazzano-monitors group on install
+- Fixed Keycloak issue creating incorrect `verrazzano-monitors` group on installation.
-- Fixed Verrazzano failing to uninstall in a private registry configuration due to a missing Rancher image
+- Fixed Verrazzano failing to uninstall in a private registry configuration due to a missing Rancher image.
-- Fixed Rancher install when tls-ca-additional secret is not present
+- Fixed Rancher install when `tls-ca-additional` secret is not present.
-- Fixed Opensearch parsing errors of `trait` field
+- Fixed Opensearch parsing errors of `trait` field.
-- Fixed Custom CA certs support
+- Fixed Custom CA certificates support.
-- Fixed issue requeuing unsupported traits in the Verrazzano Application Operator, and update OAM Operator
+- Fixed issue requeuing unsupported traits in the Verrazzano Application Operator, and updated the OAM Operator.
-- Aligned Helidon workload service port names with Istio conventions to avoid protocol defaulting to TCP in all cases
+- Aligned Helidon workload service port names with Istio conventions to avoid protocol defaulting to TCP in all cases.
-- Added ability to set a DestinationRule with HTTP Cookie for session affinity
+- Added ability to set a DestinationRule with HTTP Cookie for session affinity.

 Known Issues: